billsix/cprogrammingbook/doc/04-Functions.rst

-a declaration in force, the default rules mean that aax1 would have been assumed to be int, even though it really does return a double—which means that your program will have undefined behaviour.
-Undefined behaviour is disastrous!
+a declaration in force, the default rules mean that aax1 would have been assumed to be int, even though it really does return a double—which means that your program will have undefined behavior.
+Undefined behavior is disastrous!

 The presence
 of void in the argument list in the declaration shows